 The Casa Manila Museum depicts what 19th century Manila homes would have looked like inside and out, while the Manila Cathedral is an example of Romanesque Revival architecture.

-Whether you’re a history buff, an architecture lover or merely a curious tourist, Intramuros is a must-visit.
+Whether you’re a history buff, an architecture lover or merely a curious tourist, an Intramuros tour is a must-experience.

 Plan Your Architectural Tour of the Philippines